FrankieSlinn/divorce-party/README.md

 # By Chewing the CRUD

 ## DESCRIPTION
-- A MERN Full-Stack Website that allows users to sign-up and post comments in a Divorce Party Guest Book.
+- A MERN Full-Stack Website that allows users to sign-up and read, post, edit and delete comments in a Divorce Party Guest Book.

+## WHY A DIVORCE Party GUESTBOOK?
+-Lots of people will experience their divorce as one of the best things that ever happened to them.
+Of course they will want to celebrate.
+What better way to commemorate the celebration than with a Divorce Party Guestbook?

 ## DEPLOYMENT LINK